-For an easy weeknight dinner and/or meal prep recipe, these Salmon Grain Bowls are perfect!
-With roasted vegetables and the best lemon tahini sauce.
-Lots of alternatives in this recipe for ways to make this meal Paleo and/or Whole30® compliant.
+For an easy weeknight dinner or meal prep recipe, these Salmon Power Bowls are perfect!
+With roasted vegetables, tender salmon and the best lemon tahini sauce.
+Lots of alternatives in this recipe for ways to make this meal dietary friendly.

 Ingredients needed